 Now, let me provide some specific steps to enhance your commenting approach:

 Develop a commenting routine

 Aim to make 5–10 comments daily during the work week by setting aside 15 minutes in the morning or taking 5-minute breaks throughout the day.
 To establish this habit, use a stack of coins on your desk as a physical reminder; move one coin for each comment made.

 Utilise Sales Navigator Alerts

 A post's value depends on both the poster and the content.
 Staying top of mind with potential and existing customers requires knowing when they share on LinkedIn.
-Sales Navigator is helpful by alerting you of your saved Leads' LinkedIn activity.
+Sales Navigator is helpful by alerting you to your saved Leads' LinkedIn activity.
 Engage with their posts and follow industry-related hashtags.
 Remember to scroll through your LinkedIn feed, as engaging with pertinent content and connections helps tailor your newsfeed to your interests.

 Transfer your offline communication skills online